-We're left with a question that begs to be asked, Faith in what?
+We're left with the guestion: Faith in what?
 The prevailing thought of our day is to have faith in yourself and believe that you're enough.
 I know myself too well to feel good about this premise.
-We see another widely accepted option in our current culture: put your faith in a variety of things-certain religions, regular trips to the yoga studio, healthy eating, or the general good of humanity.
+We see another widely accepted option in our current culture: put your faith in how many likes you get on Instagram, being on trend with your clothes and accessories, doing good things for others, and so on.
 The apostle Paul helps us narrow this down.